soos3d/Web3.py-Interact-with-the-Blockchain-/README.md

 List of explanation files:

-connection.py --> In this file you will find the code to connect to a blockchain and retrieve some information. solidity_basics_arrays.sol --> In this file you will find examples of arrays in solidity with some brief explanations as comments. solidity_basics_mappings.sol --> In this file you will find examples of mappings in solidity with some brief explanations as comments. solidity_basics_loops.sol --> In this file you will find examples of loops and conditionals in solidity with some brief explanations as comments. solidity_basics_enum.sol --> In this file you will find examples of enum in solidity with some brief explanations as comments.
+connection.py --> In this file you will find the code to connect to a blockchain and retrieve some information. tokens.py --> In this file you will find the code to retrieve tokens info using the contract address and ABI solidity_basics_mappings.sol --> In this file you will find examples of mappings in solidity with some brief explanations as comments. solidity_basics_loops.sol --> In this file you will find examples of loops and conditionals in solidity with some brief explanations as comments. solidity_basics_enum.sol --> In this file you will find examples of enum in solidity with some brief explanations as comments.